 Support 88Nine And This Artist:

-.
-Having sold more than 100 million records worldwide, she is one of the most influential and popular post-2000 icons of music, with six #1 albums on the Billboard 200 and The United World Chart.
+Britney Jean Spears (born on December 2, 1981 in Kentwood, LA, United States, and raised in Kentwood, Louisiana, United States) is a Grammy-winning multi-platinum American pop singer, songwriter, dancer and occasional actress.
+She debuted in 1998 with her single ...Baby One More Time.
+She is one of the most influential and popular post-2000 icons of music.
 Spears is one of the few young musicians to appear on lists of best selling music acts of all-time.
 She also holds several world records.

 In September 2004, she married Kevin Federline.
 The couple had two sons, Sean (born September 2005) and Jayden (born September 2006).
 Spears filed for divorce in November 2006.